Matthew Bowman teaches history at Bowling Green State University and is the author of The Mormon People: the Making of an American Faith.

 Alan Hurst is an aspiring legal scholar studying the ways law manages religious diversity in society.
 He is a graduate of Brigham Young University and Yale Law School, and he recently completed a fellowship at the Yale Center for Faith and Culture.

 Cristine Hutchison-Jones (on hiatus) earned her PhD in Religious Studies from Boston University.
 Her research focuses on the cultural and intellectual history of religious intolerance and representations of minority groups in the United States.

-Christopher Jones is a PhD candidate in history at the College of William and Mary in Williamsburg, Virginia, where he studies the cultural and religious history of 18th and 19th century North America and the Caribbean.
+Christopher Jones (on hiatus) is a PhD candidate in history at the College of William and Mary in Williamsburg, Virginia, where he studies the cultural and religious history of 18th and 19th century North America and the Caribbean.